 The Art of Being a Mother – Part 2

-Anybody who wants to build something needs to follow a blueprint and have a good foundation.
+Monuments are significant.
+Anybody who wants to build a monument or anything else needs to follow a blueprint and have a good foundation.
 It doesn’t work well to just wing it even though there are days when we do end up “winging it”.
 Even before the blueprint and the foundation, you have to have a plan on how to complete the job.

-Putting that foundation down and making sure it is level is the only way to guarantee that your building will be able to stand those winds and rains that will come.
+Putting that foundation down and making sure it is level is the only way to guarantee a monument will stand those winds and rains that will come.
 One also needs to count the cost.
 There’s no point in beginning a project if you’re not planning to end well.
 There’s not even a point in beginning if you’re going to give up before your task is complete.
 You need to count the cost.